abriellechan/abriellechan/README.md

 > taking a course on algoritm design and analysis

 > Relational Databases (SQL, PHP)

+**in the future?:**
+> interested in Game Development, Artificial Intelligence and Software Development!

 **other ways to reach me!**
 > tba